chnhk/hello-world/README.md

 # hello-world
-a newer to github
+a newer to github;
-python beginner
+python beginner ;
 hope to progress every single day!